finos/tracdap/doc/app_dev/tutorial/chapter_1_hello_world.rst

 Suppose we want to create a schema, that we can use to describe some customer account data.
 (It is not always necessary to create schemas in this way, but we'll do it for an example).

-First we need to build the :class:`SchemaDefinition<trac.metadata.SchemaDefinition>` object.
+First we need to build the :class:`SchemaDefinition<tracdap.metadata.SchemaDefinition>` object.
 In real-world applications schemas would be created by automated tools (for example TRAC generates schemas during data import jobs), but for this example we can define a simple one in code.